Average Cost of Homeowners Insurance in Georgia

 Get proposals from at least three carriers

-Price is one factor, but it isn't the only one.
-Check state complaint data, J.D.
-Power ratings and AM Best financial stability scores.
-Coastal communities like Brunswick need insurers with a track record on major storm claims, not just competitive pricing.
+Price isn't the only factor.
+Coverage quality and insurer service matter just as much.
+Look at J.D.
+Power ratings and AM Best's financial stability scores, plus how many complaints a carrier has filed against it with the state.
+Coastal communities like Brunswick need insurers with a proven track record on major storm claims.

 4. 4